klhuillier/con-error/README.md

 sprintf messages are intentionally not supported.
 Most sprintf placeholders are to hold things like IDs, and these should be listed in contextual objects.

-I have a few reasons for this:
+A few reasons for this:

-1. The constructor parameter list is already long enough (Error, string, object) without introducing a variable list of sprintf arguments.
+- The formal parameter list of the constructor is already long enough (Error, string, object) without making it variadic for sprintf arguments.
-2. You can still use a sprintf function while building a ConError object, e.g., `new ConError(sprintf('user ID %d is invalid', userId))`
+- You can still use a sprintf function while building a ConError object, e.g., `new ConError(sprintf('user ID %d is invalid', userId))`
-3. In my own experience, most sprintf arguments for errors are to insert local values into the message string.
-This is exactly what a context object is useful for:
+- sprintf arguments for errors are often to insert local values into the message string, which is what a context object is intended for:
    `new ConError('user ID is invalid', {userId: userId})`.
 This has the added benefits:
    - the message string remains constant and more easily grepped
    - large context objects are rendered very nicely in browser consoles